The Press

 Nor is ours the first to provide illustrations with the poems.
 Indeed the first editions of both poems appeared with illustrations, and while Goldsmith’s poem went on to be illustrated by Thomas Bewick and his students, Francis Wheatley, and the Dalziel Brothers (whose engravings appeared in our edition of The Ingoldsby Legends), Gray’s ‘Elegy’ was accompanied by pictures by no less than William Blake and John Constable, among others.

-SINGLE STATE: Probably 135 copies.
+SINGLE STATE: 135 copies.
 Small Crown quarto: 10 by 6 ½ inches [254 by 165mm].
 60 pages.
 Hand-set in Bell in green and black with Fry’s Ornamented for display on our last stock of (now unfortunately vintage) Zerkall ENE extra smooth mouldmade paper.
-Ten wood engravings by Christopher Wormell, printed from the wood.
-Bound in half Japanese silk with Canal paper printed with a design from gravestone rubbings taken in Kent in 1977.
+Ten wood engravings by Christopher Wormell, all printed from the wood.
+Bound in half Japanese black silk and printed grey Canal paper printed with pale green Bugra bordering slips.
 Printed spine label.
 Slipcased with a portfolio of proofs of the engravings.
 PRICE: C$975.00.

 RESERVATIONS are RECOMMENDED.
 Please contact the press.